The Rules for a UK Power of Attorney: What You Need to Know

 - Witnesses – Signatures need to be witnessed correctly to ensure legality.

-3. Attorneys Must Be Over 18 and Mentally Capable
+Rule 3: Attorneys Must Be Suitable and Over 18

 You can appoint anyone over 18 as your attorney, but they must have mental capacity themselves and be someone you completely trust.
 If you’re appointing multiple attorneys, you’ll also need to decide if they act jointly (together on all decisions) or jointly and severally (they can act together or independently).

-4. The LPA Must Be Signed in the Right Order
+Rule 4: The LPA Must Be Signed in the Correct Order

 A simple mistake like signing in the wrong order can lead to rejection.
 The correct sequence is: